bokkypoobah/Blockswap/EncryptoTelTokenSecurityAudit.md

 ## Background And History

+See description above.

 <br />

 <hr />

-## Security Overview Of The EncryptoTelToken Contract
+## Security Overview Of The Smart Contract
 * [x] The smart contract has been kept relatively simple
-* [x] The code has been tested for the normal use cases, and around the boundary cases
+* [x] The code has been tested for the normal [ERC20](https://github.com/ethereum/EIPs/issues/20) use cases, and around some of the boundary cases
   * [x] Deployment, with correct `symbol()`, `name()`, `decimals()` and `totalSupply()`
   * [x] Block for ethers being sent to this contract
   * [x] `transfer(...)` from one account to another